Tag archive for: students

 Good luck, everyone!

-What activities do you carry out throughout the year?
-Can you tell us about them?
+What activities do you organize throughout the year?
+Could you tell us about them?

-In order to raise funds, we organize various events throughout the year:
+To raise funds, we organize various events throughout the year:

-• Garage sale and wardrobe clearance sale
+• Yard sale and garage sale

-• Improvisational theater night
+• Improvisational Theater Night

 • Blind test